WLAN-Pi/developers/style/WORKFLOW.md

 Please note that Python package versioning should follow PEP 440. https://www.python.org/dev/peps/pep-0440/

+Please note that the Debian package versioning does not strictly align with Python versioning.

+- Debian generally follows `<DebianPackageName>_<VersionNumber>-<DebianRevisionNumber>_<DebianArchitecture>.deb`.
+Package format also matters.
+Quilt vs native have differences.
+Native does not allow revision numbers (`1.0.0` instead of `1.0.0-1`).
+[More on quilt vs native here](https://wiki.debian.org/Projects/DebSrc3.0).

 ## Committing

 Before committing, please lint, format, and test your code.
+Remove trailing whitespace.
+Remove whitespace from blank lines.
+In other words, make your code neat and conform to the style of the repository you're proposing changes to.

 ### Linting and formatting

-You should install depends with `pip install .[testing]` and then you will be able to run `tox -e format` and `tox -e lint` to format and lint respectively.
+You can in general install `tox` and then you will be able to run `tox -e format` and `tox -e lint` to format and lint respectively.
+Tox should automatically handle creating the virtual environments and dependencies to run tests and format/lint code.

-For reference, there are `format.sh`, `lint.sh`, and `test.sh` scripts found in `{repo}/scripts`.

-Here are some of the tools used:
+Here are some of the Python tools used:

 * autoflake
 * black